PJ Morton: Gumbo and Paul

-In 2016, Morton moved to New Orleans and opened a record label called Morton Records which he envisioned as "the New Orleans Motown".
+In 2016, Morton moved to New Orleans and opened a record label called Morton Recordings which he envisioned as "the New Orleans Motown".
 Same year, Morton started working on Gumbo.
 About the album's title he said "I named it Gumbo because the actual dish is a bunch of things mixed in together to make [something] beautiful.
 I wanted to grow as a songwriter and talk about more things ... about where we are in the world today, the tension, how divided we are as a country.
 It kind of felt like I was dumping a bunch of subject matter together and I made it in New Orleans so that sounded like gumbo to me."
 As a first step, on March 25, 2016, Morton released Bounce & Soul Vol. 1, a mixtape which includes re-imagined versions of his best songs in New Orleans' bounce style.
 On July 1, 2016, Morton released the Sticking to My Guns EP, featuring the single of the same name.
 The EP, besides including alternative versions of "First Began" and "Sticking to My Guns", also contains "Say So", a song that was later cut from the final tracklist of the album.
 On November 15, 2016, Morton released "You Should Be Ashamed", a Stevie Wonder-esque socially conscious song that was later replaced by "Religion".
 On March 13, 2017, Morton announced on his Instagram page April 14, 2017 as the release date of Gumbo.

 Gumbo did not manage to enter on the US Billboard 200 chart but received positive reviews from most music critics, who complimented Morton's style and praised him for his singing and songwriting.
 The album earned Morton two Grammy nominations for Best R&B Album and Best R&B Song at the 60th Annual Grammy Awards.
 On February 14, 2019, Morton collaborated with singer JoJo on the song "Say So", which served as the lead single for his sixth album Paul.

 Gospel According To PJ and The Piano Album

 In 2020, Morton recorded his live album, The Piano Album.
 It features songs from Gumbo and Paul.
-On August 28, 2020, Morton released his long awaited gospel album Gospel According To PJ.
+On August 28, 2020, Morton released his long awaited gospel album Gospel According to PJ.
 The album features The Clark Sisters, Commissioned, Zacardi Cortez, Darrel Walls, and others.
 It also features remade versions of So In Love by Amber Bullock, Over and Over by Trinitee 5:7, and Let Go by Dwayne Woods.
 A documentary was released talking about how he was pressured to make Gospel music, the process of each song, and his father.
 Don't Let Go from his previous album Paul was included featuring Kim Burrell.
 Do You Believe feat.
 Yolanda Adams was included from "Christmas With PJ Morton."